|

 In addition to the toolkit shown above, each machine also came with a

-wooden box that contained some spare parts and additional accessories.
+wooden box that contains some spare parts and additional accessories.

 ➤ More information